 1

-• Ad Using an account with an assigned Security scope of command role, choose Administration→Security→NFM-P User Security from the NFM-P main menu.
-The NFM-P Security - Security Management (Edit) form opens.
+• Ad ing an account with an assigned Security scope of command role, choose ministration→Security→NFM-P User Security from the NFM-P main menu.
+The NFM-P User curity - Security Management (Edit) form opens.

 2

 Cli Click on the Span of Control tab.

 3

-• Click Create and choose Profile.
+Click Create and choose Profile.
 The Span of Control Profile (Create) form opens.

 4

-Со Configure the required parameters.
+Configure the required parameters.

 5

 Assign one or more spans to the profile:

-1.
+1. Click on the Spans tab.
+The predefined spans are listed.

 2. Click Add and choose an access type.
 The Select access_type Spans form opens.

 3. Select one or more spans in the list and click OK.

 Note: You cannot delete a span of control profile that is assigned to a user group that contains users.

 c

-O

-Save your changes and close the form.
+b Save your changes and close the form.